zircote/swagger-php/README.md

 composer require zircote/swagger-php
 ```

-For cli usage from anywhere install swagger-php globally and make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `swagger` executable can be located by your system.
+For cli usage from anywhere install swagger-php globally and make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `openapi` executable can be located by your system.

 ```sh
 composer global require zircote/swagger-php